Kaitlyn Dever: Acting

-2013–2019: Independent film

-In 2013, she appeared in supporting roles in the critically acclaimed films The Spectacular Now and Short Term 12, opposite Brie Larson.
-Her role in the latter garnered widespread acclaim from critics.
+In 2013, Dever appeared in supporting roles in the films The Spectacular Now and Short Term 12.

 Dever appeared in the 2014 dark comedy film Laggies, directed by Lynn Shelton, alongside Chloë Grace Moretz and Keira Knightley.
 In the same year, she co-starred in the film Men, Women & Children, directed by Jason Reitman.
-In 2017 she reunited with Shelton for her drama film Outside In, as a supporting cast member.
-2017 also saw the release of the films We Don't Belong Here, All Summers End and Detroit, where Dever appeared in supporting roles as well.
+In 2017, she reunited with Shelton for her drama film Outside In, as a supporting cast member.
+That same year, she had supporting roles in the films We Don't Belong Here, All Summers End and Detroit.

 In 2018, she performed in minor roles for the political drama The Front Runner and the biographical drama Beautiful Boy, the latter alongside Timothée Chalamet.
-In early 2019, Dever appeared in the drama-thriller film Them That Follow directed by Britt Poulton and Dan Madison Savage.
-The film had its world premiere at the Sundance Film Festival on January 27, 2019, and was released on August 2, 2019, by 1091 Media.